EddieMichael1983/media-query-practice/readme.md

 * _Step 1: Open the file in a Web Browser
 * _Step 2: Read the intro to Media Queries
-* _Step 3: Change the width of your browser window to see it change background colors based on CSS rules.
+* _Step 3: Change the width of your browser window to see it change background colors based on CSS rules

 ## Known Bugs